-Duplicating a user requires several RACF authorities.
-Usually at least group-special and CLAUTH(USER) are required.
+Usually at least group-special and CLAUTH(USER) authorities are required to duplicate a user.
 You must also have DATASET authorities to create aliases in the master catalog.

 Profiles to allow the Define Alias action

 To allow the Define Alias action, create discrete profiles of the form CKG.UCAT.<USER CATALOG NAME>.
 These profiles are required because otherwise zSecure Visual has no way to know which user catalogs exist.
 When a zSecure Visual user is granted at least READ access to the profile representing the user catalog, the user can define an alias for a userid or groupid pointing to the catalog.